4 Secrets to HubSpot

 By Austin LaRoche, ATAK Interactive CEO

 Are you getting the most of HubSpot?
-In today’s episode of B2B Marketing Agency Insights, Austin LaRoche, CEO of ATAK Interactive, wants to let you in on a few secrets to our beloved marketing software, HubSpot.
+In today’s episode of B2B Marketing Agency Insights, Austin LaRoche, CEO of ATAK Interactive, lets you in on a few secrets about our beloved marketing software, HubSpot.

 Video transcription below:

 Welcome back to B2B Marketing Agency Insights.
-I’m your host Austin LaRoche, CEO of ATAK Interactive, company man today wearing the tee and digging it.
-Hope you guys are too.
-Today, I want to talk about four secrets, okay?
-These are four secrets about HubSpot that most people don’t know about.
+I’m your host Austin LaRoche, CEO of ATAK Interactive.
+I’m a company man today, wearing the tee and digging it.
+I hope you guys are too.
+Today, I want to talk about four secrets.
+More specifically, the four secrets about HubSpot that most people don’t know about.

-Secret #1: HubSpot doesn’t run on the inbound methodology anymore.
-And that’s a good thing.
-So the inbound methodology, which I’ve criticized many times in my life, again is:
+Secret #1: HubSpot doesn’t run on the inbound methodology anymore, which is a good thing.
+Again, for those who don’t know, the inbound methodology, which I’ve criticized many times in my life, is:

 “If you blog it, they will come.
-We’re going to create all this content.
-And people are going to read it.
-They’re going to read through all of it.
-And then we’re going to slowly get them down the funnel and they’re going to love everything we do.
-And they’re gonna take a very long time to make a decision.
-And then once they do, we’re going to get them because we’re going to create the best content.”
+We are going to create all this content and people are going to read it.
+They are going to read through all of it.
+Then we are going to slowly get them down the funnel and they are going to love everything we do.
+They are gonna take a very long time to make a decision, but then once they do, we are going to get them because we are going to create the best content.”

-I think it’s still a very noble, noble idea.
+I think it is still a very noble idea.
 But at the end of the day, it’s not really what works.
-What’s funny is what HubSpot really pushes right now is a lot of their sales enablement features because they’ve really built a tool that can align sales and marketing – like there’s no tomorrow.
-It’s unbelievable.
-It’s such an amazing piece of software I couldn’t recommend it enough.
-What they’re pushing right now is a lot of support on being able to close more deals.
+What’s funny is HubSpot is really pushing a lot of their sales enablement features right now because they have built a tool that can align sales and marketing like there’s no tomorrow.
+It is unbelievable.
+It is such an amazing piece of software I can’t recommend it enough.
+So what they are pushing right now is how the tool can help close more deals.
 They have a lot of sales training for their agencies.
-They also have sales training for everybody else, like the individual who’s looking just to sharpen his or her skills.
-So, you know, they’re not just agencies.
+They also have sales training for everybody else, like an individual who is looking just to sharpen his or her skills.

-Secret #3: one of the best things about HubSpot – the integrations.
-Oh, my God, the HubSpot integrations are out of this world.
-I have a lead developer who looks at this stuff all the time and he said he’s never seen a cleaner API in his life.
+Secret #3: one of the best things about HubSpot is the integrations.
+The HubSpot integrations are out of this world.
+I have a lead developer who looks at this stuff all the time and he said he has never seen a cleaner API in his life.
 And it shows.
-I love the HubSpot-Slack integration – that’s amazing – and several different form integrations with TypeForm and Survey Monkey.
+I love the HubSpot-Slack integration – that’s amazing – and the different form integrations with TypeForm and Survey Monkey.

-Every single time I’ve tried to make something work with HubSpot, it’s been so seamless.
-And anytime there’s not a native integration, I’ve been able to watch my Technical Marketing Manager use Zapier to connect HubSpot with all sorts of different elements.
-It’s really amazing that they’ve been able to build this tool that can be this centralized hub and can do so many things with the technology we already use.
-They talk about the integrations a little bit, but it’s such a strength of the platform that doesn’t get discussed enough.
+Every single time I have tried to make something work with HubSpot, it has been so seamless.
+Anytime there isn’t a native integration, I have seen my Technical Marketing Director use Zapier to connect HubSpot with all sorts of different elements.
+It is amazing that they have built a tool that can become this centralized hub and can do so many things with the technology we already use.
+They talk about the integrations a little bit, but it is one of the main strengths that doesn’t get discussed enough.

-Secret #4: I alluded to it at the top, but HubSpot is more of a sales tool than it is a marketing tool.
-And it wasn’t always that way, but it really is the tool that salespeople need to be able to close more deals, all right?
-It helps marketing teams be able to bring more leads, qualify them, be able to organize that in a way that’s so easy for a sales team to discover, right?
-That alignment that we always talk about is there, but it’s also a skewed alignment.
-It’s aligned towards helping sales more than it is marketing.
-And you want to know why?
+Secret #4: I alluded to it at the top, but HubSpot is more of a sales tool than a marketing tool.
+It wasn’t always that way, but it really is a tool that salespeople need to be able to close more deals.
+It helps marketing teams bring in more leads, qualify them, and organize them in a way that is easy for a sales team to discover.
+That alignment that we always talk about is there, but it is also a skewed alignment.
+It is aligned towards helping sales more than it is marketing.
+You want to know why?
 Because sales is more important than marketing (says the guy who runs a B2B Marketing Agency).

-It’s true because sales is what fuels the growth, okay?
-And HubSpot is more of a sales tool than a marketing tool.
+This is true because sales is what fuels growth.
+So HubSpot is more of a sales tool than a marketing tool.
 It doesn’t mean the marketing tools aren’t great.
 You can develop really great workflows.
 You schedule social media posts.
 You can build out great landing pages.
-You know, the tools are fine, but it’s how those tools work and how they support the sales operation.
-That is the real strength of HubSpot.
+The tools are fine, but it is how those tools work and how they support the sales operation.
+This is the real strength of HubSpot.

 I love HubSpot.
-I think it’s an amazing, amazing tool.
-Those are four secrets that I’ve learned about it, working with it over the past two years.
-And I have a few more up my sleeve.
-I don’t know if I’m going to divulge them today.
-I don’t know if you have to reach out.
-Don’t be a stranger if you’re interested, okay?
+I think it is an amazing tool.
+Those are four secrets that I have learned about it, working with it over the past two years.
+I have a few more up my sleeve, but I don’t know if I’m going to divulge them today.
+To learn more, you may just have to reach out.
+Don’t be a stranger if you’re interested.
 I’m Austin LaRoche saying, “Good luck growing.”